 Start with one idea, make it work, and then like most self-made millionaires, replicate the same model across several channels to create multiple streams of income.

-Best Passive Income Ideas (Canada and the U.S.)
+Best Passive Income Ideas in Canada

 Here are some of the best passive income ideas you can put into action right now.